JetBrains/intellij-sdk-docs/topics/user_interface_components/kotlin_ui_dsl.md

 >
 {style="warning"}

+Kotlin UI DSL allows creating UI forms with input components bound to state objects.
+The forms are built by using a declarative Kotlin syntax.
+It shares similarities with [Jetpack Compose](https://developer.android.com/jetpack/compose) for Android and is intended to build UI forms or part of forms for, e.g. dialogs and settings pages.

+The Kotlin UI DSL is not intended to build general UIs, like tool windows controls that trigger some actions and do not contain any input components bound to state objects.
+For this purpose, use [custom Swing components](user_interface_components.md) from the IntelliJ Platform or the standard ones.

-> This document covers the Kotlin UI DSL in IntelliJ Platform 2019.2.
+This document covers the Kotlin UI DSL in IntelliJ Platform 2019.2.
-> A lot of the features described in this document are not available for plugins targeting earlier versions.
+ A lot of the features described in this document are not available for plugins targeting earlier versions.
->
-{style="note"}

 The _Kotlin UI DSL Version 1_ functions are located in the [`com.intellij.ui.layout`](%gh-ic%/platform/platform-impl/src/com/intellij/ui/layout) package.